lyynxxx/stakingnode/os/README.md

 WantedBy=multi-user.target

 ```
+Now you can enable and start the service.

 If you did this from a remote machine, now it's safe to change the default input policy to drop.
 Edit the file /etc/sysconfig/nftables.conf and change